ezy/SNEAP-express-pg-sequelize/README.md

-# Postnado - Part 2!!

-*The sequel(ize) to '(Postgres)sive' - coming to a repo near you this summer*
+# SNEAP - ExpressJS NodeJS API server with Postgres & Sequelize

+A super simple Node JS API demo built with Express, for PostgreSQL using Sequelize ORM.
+Has a folder structure that follows sequelize-cli conventions with a pod structure for routes and controllers.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This is the sort of folder structure that makes your dev team go daaaaaammmmmmmmnnnn son!
-It's a super simple Node JS API demo built with Express, for PostgreSQL using Sequelize ORM.
-Has a folder structure that follows sequelize-cli conventions with a pod structure for routes and controllers.

 **Stack**